johnjfox/Analytic_Enterprise/markdown/02a_Pandas_Overview.md

 Although reading data from a file is useful, it's (hopefully) not the most exciting thing that we'll ever do with our data. pandas offers are fairly broad array of methods on DataFrames which we can use to extract descriptive statistics.
 Notice that the statistics are run across all of the variables.

-A complete list of the DataFrame statistical functions can be found in the pythons documentaton, but some of the more interesting functions include:
+A complete list of the DataFrame statistical functions can be found in the Python documentation, but some of the more interesting functions include:

 |Method	| Description |
 | --- | --- |